GoogleCloudPlatform/nodejs-docs-samples/README.md

 ## How to run a sample

-1. Change directory to one of the sample folders, e.g. `datastore`:
+1. Change directory to one of the sample folders, e.g. `run/helloworld`:

-        cd datastore/
+        cd run/helloworld

 1. Install the sample's dependencies (see the sample's README for details):